vSphere with Tanzu Leveraging NSX ALB-Part-1: Avi Controller Deployment & Configuration

 Configure the IPAM and DNS Profiles

-IPAM and DNS profiles are configured so that the Service Engines have visibility to which IP pool and DNS configuration to use.
+IPAM and DNS profiles are configured so that the Service Engines have visibility into which IP pool and DNS configuration to use.

 IPAM/DNS profiles are created under Templates > Profiles > IPAM/DNS Profiles.